guirecordon/tictactoe/README.md

 [![Product Name Screen Shot][product-screenshot]](https://tictactoe.ioilmio.repl.run)

-This is the fifth project of the Microverse Ruby Section
+This is the third project of the Microverse Ruby Section

 This is also the first project of the Odin project (Ruby Project [Programing: OOP](https://www.theodinproject.com/courses/ruby-programming/lessons/oop))

 ### Built With
 This project was built using these technologies.
 * Ruby
-* Rspec
 * Rubocop
 * VsCode
-* Notepad++

 ### Live Version